Zelfior/reactflow_component/docs/index.md

-##   Provided examples
+##   Included examples

 The following examples are provided in the panel_reactflow github repository:

 **ReactFlowGraph**
--   ``node_graph_editor.py`` : Panel embedding a ReactFlowGraph with buttons to add/remove nodes and display which is selected.
+-   ``node_graph_editor.py`` : Panel embedding a ReactFlowGraph with buttons to add/remove nodes and display which node / nodes? is / are selected.

 **Workflow**
 -   ``simple_example.py`` : example provided above.